yasminik/ItemCatalog/README.md

 To run the application in the browser, open internet browser and type the application URL stated aboove to the address bar.

 ## Connecting to Server
-In order to connect to server in the terminal get to the location where the private key `linuxProject` is and then type `ssh grader@35.182.241.34 -i linuxProject -p 2200` and hot enter.
+In order to connect to server in the terminal get to the location where the private_key file is and then type `ssh grader@35.182.241.34 -i private_key -p 2200` and hot enter.
 Now you connect to the server, you can look at the configuration.

 ## Some Usage and Assumptions